aphecetche/hugo-aphecetche/content/post/lhc16b-cosmic-reco.md

 Problem with this plan is that cosmic event specie is only set for triggers that are in the `kCosmic` trigger alias (`GRP/CTP/Aliases`).

 So added a function `AliMUONCDB::WriteCosmicAliases(const char* triggerList, Int_t startRun, Int_t endRun)` to generate a fake aliases object, putting all the triggers in the comma separated `triggerList` in the `kCosmic` alias.

+> Actually the [production team prefers to stay with the old way of doing it](https://alice.its.cern.ch/jira/browse/ALIROOT-6607), so I saved the changes in the
+`feature-lhc16b-cosmic-reco` branch.

 The cosmic specie issue being "solved", the test [reconstruction](/log/lhc16b-cosmic-reco/rundatareco.log) log still contains some strange messages...